 I covered my planner with scrapbook paper and when it arrived in the mail, the inside was completely blank.
 I labeled each month and day by hand with a felt-tip pen, and was able to totally and completely make it my own.
 The whole thing is like an empty canvas, just waiting for it’s owner to get creative.
 I love it!

 The last book in my traveler’s notebook is where I keep track of my pen pals and pocket letter pals (which is another topic for another day).
-I covered this Moleskine Cahier notebook in a real map, and attached this little airplane with super glue.
+I covered this Moleskine Cahier notebook in a real map, and attached a little airplane with super glue.

 If you have any questions, please don’t hesitate to ask… I could seriously talk about this thing alllllll dayyyy longggg.
 Happy planning, girlfriends!